 Roasting vegetables not only makes the kitchen smell great, it also concentrates their flavor.
 So anything roasted makes a great base for soups.
 The carrots in this soup become rather sweet, which is why the slightly sour sumac is a great addition.
 This soup doesn’t need much else, except for salt and a little shallot.
 And olive oil of course.
 I also tried to incorporate the carrot greens by turning them into a tangy pesto.
 On their own they are a little bitter, but mixed with mint they taste fresh and bright.
 Carrot tops, like many other leafy greens (think beetroot, kohlrabi or radish) are often not even sold, although they are very nutritious.
 Maybe because it’s (falsely) assumed they are inedible?
 (Read this article here for some details).
 Parsley works as a substitute in this recipe, but I find it’s worth looking out for fresh, preferably organic carrots with greens and use them too.

-[Read more…] about Roasted carrot soup with sumac and carrot-green pesto
+[Read more…] about Roasted carrot soup with carrot-green pesto and sumac

 Recently I watched Gabrielle Hamilton make a particularly delicious-looking dish on ‘The Mind of a Chef’.
 She chargrilled aubergines over the open flame of a gas burner, then turned them into a simple but sumptuous spread with lemon juice, olive oil, parsley and freshly-baked flatbread.
 Around the same time a friend told me about an Ottolenghi/ Tamimi recipe for burnt aubergine soup.
 I decided to give those aubergines a try and ended up with this pumpkin-sweet potato-aubergine mix.
 It’s a warming, spicy and smooth soup, perfect for chilly autumn days.
 I didn’t dare roasting aubergines over the open flame in my kitchen but instead chose to grill them in the oven, which achieves – I find – the same result: the burnt aubergine has a light smokey flavor, which is a perfect complement to the sweetness of the pumpkin and the deep aroma of the za’atar.
 Try it, I’m sure you will love it!